-Designing, implementing and operating a System of Quality Management provide the basis for evaluating the overall effectiveness of the System of Quality Management.
+Designing, implementing and operating a System of Quality Management deficiencies that require corrective actions and to provide the basis for evaluating the overall effectiveness of the System of Quality Management.

 ISQM 1 requires a more proactive and risk-based approach to managing quality at the firm level by requiring firms to design, implement and operate a System of Quality Management.
 ISQM 1 also requires evaluating, at least annually, the System of Quality Management.